 Family Safari in Namibia

-A Namibian Safari is an incredible choice for a family vacation: it’s safe, easy to travel around on a self-guided journey and offers a wealth of attractions and activities that will delight kids.
+A Namibian Safari is an incredible choice for a family safari holiday.
+It’s safe, easy to travel around on a self-guided journey, and offers a wealth of attractions and activities that will delight kids.

-There are fun things to do with kids of all ages: nature walks, wildlife spotting and sand dune boarding for young ones, and multi-day hiking, sandboarding, quad biking, animal tracking and sky diving for teenagers.
+There are fun things to do with kids of all ages: nature walks, wildlife spotting, and sandboarding for young ones, multi-day hiking, sandboarding, quad biking, animal tracking, and skydiving for teenagers.

-With Namibia’s wide range of lodging options, choosing places to stay for a family vacation in Namibia is easy: pick from self-catering bungalows and cottages, well-equipped campsites or luxury lodges (just be sure to check with lodges beforehand if they have a minimum age limit).
+With Namibia’s wide range of lodging options, choosing places to stay for a family holiday in Namibia is easy.
+Pick from self-catering bungalows and cottages, well-equipped campsites, or luxury lodges (just be sure to check with lodges beforehand if they have a minimum age limit).

-When you do have to do a long drink, think about breaking your journey up with stopovers along the way, especially if you’re travelling with young children.
-If you’re going to be exploring wildlife parks – which involves lots of driving around – plan to break up the game drives with snack breaks and picnics at designated areas.
+If you’re going to be exploring wildlife parks (which involves lots of driving around), plan to break up the game drives with snack breaks and picnics at designated areas.

-Take note of lodges’ policies regarding game drives with children – many lodges have a minimum age limit for young children on a game drive vehicle, and some lodges won’t accept children under a certain age at all.
+Take note of lodges’ policies regarding game drives with children.
+Many lodges have a minimum age limit for young children on a game drive vehicle, and some lodges won’t accept children under a certain age.

 If you’re travelling over the border to Botswana or South Africa after your trip to Namibia, you must have unabridged birth certificates for your children.